- From the diary of Dave Osmers.

 Wandered too many days alone

-How can we, beyond the hours light allows,
+How can we, 'yond the hours light allows,

 surely find our way back home?

-The bright-eyed up-starts who journeyed as boys up into the mountains returned home leathered, windburned, competent and ever-stronger with every changing season.
+The bright-eyed up-starts who journeyed as boys up into the mountains returned home as strong young men.
+Leathered, windburned, competent and ever-stronger with every changing season.